datafordemocracy/PublicInterestData2018/resources/updates.md

 * NP: I read the assigned four articles carefully and made annotation that I thought could be useful to the project.
 I also tried to build models based on our discussion last class.
 Besides, through my readings, it seems considering changes in policies would make our analysis become too complex, since the changes could have different influence on different races.
 * MW: I read the required articles and am just about to read the additional one!
 Our group is working to split the tasks you suggested for us in the previous email.
 I am particularly going to start looking at the following this weekend: time to first contact.
 * MW: This week I summarized the krase 2015 article.
 I also worked on the referral dataset from last week, making the reporter relation variable into more general categories.
+* JM: I familiarized myself with research done on disproportionality and disparity in child welfare from children in NYC.
+It was pretty eye opening since it allowed me to see the raw statistics of children in another state.
+Something to keep in mind from reading this was that no matter what policy changes are implemented, we must maintain a wary mind on the effectiveness of the policy.
+This can be done by doing different analysis on state and county levels to see where the problem lies.

 ### Group 2